tom-h/softMeScite/IDEAS.md

 ### SoftMeScite

-- Due to ambiguity with other software the name was changed to "GraphPad Prism" by the publisher.
+Regex adjustment (direction to be decided).
-- SoMeSci: adjust annotation to include "Graphpad" in the software name (Regex matching)
+The Problem is that the software is often called "Graphpad" by mistake even so the software name is "Prism" and the developer is "Graphpad".

 ## Software with merged Version